 The good news, however, is that the behavior of online casting sites and their parent companies or investors IS something we can control, and it is already happening.

-Voices.com’s takeover and absorption of Voicebank, (after the predictable lies that such an absorption would not happen,) stirred the industry to action.
+Voices.com’s takeover and absorption of Voicebank (after the predictable lies that such an absorption would not happen) stirred the industry to action.
 Alliances of agents have formed, new and well-funded alternatives to Voicebank are launching, existing casting sites are modifying their behavior to adapt to talent demands, and well-funded new players are exploring the marketplace.
-In their typical ham-fisted fashion, Voices.com’s mendacity is leading to the exact opposite of their desired outcome of industry domination.
+In their typical ham-fisted fashion, Voices.com’s mendacity leads to the opposite of their desired outcome of industry domination.

-The quality of jobs on their platform continues to diminish, and the quantity is not increasing the way one might expect with all of their efforts.
+The quality of jobs on their platform continues to diminish, and the quantity is not increasing as one might expect with all of their efforts.
 The agents they list from the acquisition are a fraction of those who were there before.
-Their overtures to the union have been largely rejected, and have created massive pushback among prominent union members.
+Their overtures to the union have been largely rejected and have created massive pushback among prominent union members.
 Top talent continue leaving the site and many more continue removing their profiles.
-When Googling Voices.com negative reviews populate the first two pages of organic results, leading any company doing their due diligence to think twice.
+When Googling Voices.com, negative reviews populate the first two pages of organic results, leading any company doing their due diligence to think twice.
 Voice actors are not a dime-a-dozen.
 We are not ride-share drivers easily replaced and subjugated.
-We are powerful because we are the product these sites offer, and there are only so many of us who can do this job well.
+We are powerful because we are the product these sites offer, and only so many of us can do this job well.